SoftUni-Internal/interactive-content/EN/04-For-Loop/07-Homework.md

 # Description

-Create a program, which prints the sum of a given range of numbers and all the numbers, divisible by 9 without a remainder:
+Create a program, which prints all the numbers, divisible by 9 without a remainder in a given range and their sum:

 - You will receive **two numbers**: the range to process

-- On the first line, print the sum of the numbers
+- On the first line, print the sum of the numbers, divisible by 9 without remainder

 - On the second line, print the numbers, divisible by 9 without remainder